a-sha0234/food-inventory-app/README.md

 4. EJS
 5. Git version control
 6. Github
+7. Nodemon

 ## Features <a name="features-paragraph"></a>

 1. Muliple pages, page to shop by item, other to shop by category
-2. form to allow users to enter their own items
+2. Form to allow users to enter their own items, this then gets displayed on both item and category pages
-3. abiility to view more details about a product by clicking on item
+3. Ability to view more details about a product by clicking on item

 ## Screenshots <a name="screenshot"></a>